nbdc-datahub/hbcd-docs/docs/instruments/biospec/illumina-gda-gwas.md

 ## Instrument Details

-Genomic data generated from the Illumina Global Diversity Array are provided as 3 interlinked `.bed`, `.bim`, and `.fam` plink files on the hg19 genome build.
+Genomic data generated from the Illumina Global Diversity Array are provided as 3 interlinked PLINK files (`.bed`, `.bim`, and `.fam`) on the hg19 genome build.
 A `batch.info` file contains which batch each participant was run on.
 The README file contains details of initial QC to ensure sample matches (e.g., ID checks, sex checks, etc.).

 #### File Type Details